By Fred Fernando

 Sometimes, there are compromises that will need to be made due to various factors such as fabrics not giving the initially envisioned look and feel, or to facilitate other ideas that crop up during pre-production.
 “Every film has a style and the costume design is intended to complement that.”

 To begin with any project, Nipunika revealed that the first thing she will consider is the director’s vision.
 It essentially informs how she reads the screenplay and subsequently conducts research for the costuming process.
 Hearing out the director, about what they have planned for the film, is a vital task, since there are so many departments that work together to bring a vision to life, and when some of them overlap, more care needs to be taken to ensure everyone is working towards the same goal.

 Nipunika sketches out her foundation for the costumes and shows it to the director and makes any changes needed on paper before going about to stitch an initial mockup version of the garment.
 Any subsequent changes will be made once actors come in for fit-on and camera tests.

 Collaborating with departments

 In 2015, filmmaking collective High School Junkies started creating short films out of passion and soon gained momentum as a film production house that championed frugal filmmaking.
-Their second short EIDETIC became the first ever Sri Lankan film to be screened at San Diego Comic-Con and has subsequently been screened over the world.
-They host guests from Hollywood on their webinar Junkyard Theory.
+Their second short, EIDETIC, became the first-ever Sri Lankan film to be screened at the San Diego Comic-Con, and has subsequently been screened all over the world.
+They host guests from Hollywood on their webinar, Junkyard Theory.